socketry/async-service/guides/service-architecture/readme.md

 end
 ```

-Note: `Async::Service::Managed::Service` automatically handles health checking, container options, and process title formatting, so you typically don't need to set this up manually.
+Note: `Async::Service::ManagedService` automatically handles health checking, container options, and process title formatting, so you typically don't need to set this up manually.

 ## How They Work Together